broadinstitute/carrot/UserGuide.md

 ### <a name="setting-up-tests-in-carrot"/> **Setting Up Tests in CARROT**

-Tests should be set up in CARROT using the [CARROT CLI](https://github.com/broadinstitute/carrot_cli).
+Tests should be set up in CARROT using the [CARROT CLI](https://github.com/broadinstitute/carrot/tree/master/carrot_cli).

 #### <a name="carrot-cli"/> **CARROT CLI**

-Get the CARROT CLI by downloading the [latest release](https://github.com/broadinstitute/carrot_cli/releases) or cloning the [git repository.](https://github.com/broadinstitute/carrot_cli)  After downloading the CLI program, you must configure it to connect to the CARROT server:
+Get the CARROT CLI by downloading the CLI archive from the [latest release](https://github.com/broadinstitute/carrot/releases) or cloning this git repository.
+After downloading the CLI program, you must configure it to connect to the CARROT server:

 ```